Bryan-Lieu/Steam-Game-Positive-Ratio-Estimation/README.md

 # Steam-Game-Positive-Ratio-Estimation
-Implementing regression model to estimate the positive ratio of steam games
+Implementing classification model to predict whether a game will be recommended or not based on several features